Resource guide for medication aide requirements by state

 Montana

-The state of Montana has two levels of medication aides: medication aide I licensed, who can only administer medications in assisted living facilities, and medication aide II licensed, who can only administer medications in skilled nursing facilities.
+The state of Montana has 2 levels of medication aides: medication aide I, who can administer medications only in assisted living facilities, and medication aide II, who can administer medications only in skilled nursing facilities.

 For information on licensing requirements, visit the Montana Board of Nursing.